petkaantonov/nodeperf/README.md

             4. At bailout position 1 an assumption failed: Expected numeric property access not to be made out of bounds. (bounds-check)

         - The small function `noInline2` when called from the function `MissingInlineOpportunities` cannot be inlined because the former creates closures.
+        - The small function `ClosureClass` when called from the function `redefinitionAbuse` cannot be inlined because the former creates closures.
+        - The small function `redefinitionAbuse` when called from the function `[anonymous]` cannot be inlined because they do not share the same scope.

+        - The function `ClosureClass.setAge` was re-defined at least 152 times.
+        - The function `ClosureClass.getAge` was re-defined at least 152 times.

     Medium (2):